 Be a part of our community orchard at St Nicks Local Nature Reserve; managing existing wildlife habitats and creating new ones.
 Help us look after our established fruit trees, soft fruit sites and Yorkshire heritage apple trees.
 Learn conservation skills such as scything, pruning and hedge laying from our experienced tutors.

 Discover Nature – Tuesdays 10am-12pm year round at St Nicks

 Join a safe and nurturing environment in which you can learn more about the natural world.
 Sessions are seasonally themed.
 Each week focuses on a different species or habitat with the opportunity to participate in wildlife-based activities, animal surveys and field trips planned around the migration of birds and animals throughout the year.
 We also arrange talks from local experts.
-There is always something new to learn.
+There’s always something new to discover.

-This group is run in partnership with York St John University, Converge and the Discovery Hub .
-Each session starts with a short walk around the nature reserve followed by an introduction of a theme for the mornings writing.
-The sessions are an exciting way to develop writing styles and skills while making new discoveries about nature through observations.
+This group is run in partnership with the Discovery Hub and Converge based at York St John University.
+This 10 week course alternates between nature based Creative Writing & Observational Drawing and Art.
+Both groups start with a short walk around the nature reserve followed by the introduction of a theme for the morning’s writing or art.
+The sessions are an exciting way to develop creativity while making new discoveries about nature through observation.

 Sessions focus on developing the willow weaving skills used in basket making.
 In true craft tradition skills will be practiced and repeated, building a relaxed confidence and ability.
 All learning will be through practical making with a garden theme including giant flowers, bird feeders and a simple basket towards the end of the course.
 No experience necessary, all tools and materials provided.